dankamongmen/notcurses/USAGE.md

 //  cols = (x / scalex) + !!(x % scalex) or (x + scalex - 1) / scalex
 // Returns non-zero for an invalid 'vopts'.
 The blitter that will be used
 // is returned in '*blitter'.
-int ncvisual_blitter_geom(const struct notcurses* nc, const struct ncvisual* n,
+// These results are invalidated upon a terminal resize. int ncvisual_blitter_geom(const struct notcurses* nc, const struct ncvisual* n,
                           const struct ncvisual_options* vopts, int* y, int* x, int* scaley, int* scalex, ncblitter_e* blitter);